chrismgentry/chemstats/README.md

 * Reading data from excel files or a website,
 * Light formatting of data,
 * measures of central tendency,
-* ttest, anova, correlation, and regression, and
+* ttest, anova, and regression, and
 * plotting with ggplot2

 The ChemData.xlsx file is a compilation of sample data used for this example.